georgetown-cset/airtable-etl/README.md

 current production table.
 * `production_dataset` - BQ dataset containing production table
 * `production_table` - Production BQ table we are updating within `production_dataset`
 * [Optional] `column_map` - A dict mapping Airtable column names to the column names you want to appear in BigQuery.
-Mapping does not have to cover all columns; unspecified columns will use Airtable names
+Mapping does not have to cover all columns; unspecified columns will use Airtable names.
+To exclude columns from BigQuery, map them to the string "EXCLUDE"

 Put your JSON in `gs://<your dag dir>/dags/airtable_to_bq_config/` and `airtable_to_bq.py` will generate a DAG from it.